Homeowner Affordability and Stability Plan - Explained

 The Homeowner Affordability and Stability Plan or HASP is a program that was introduced in 2009 by then President Barack Obama as an effort to bring stability to the U.S. economy by preventing foreclosures on mortgages.
 Funded primarily by the Housing and Economic Recovery Act, the HASP was intended to aid millions of U.S. homeowners.
 It has three principal objectives: 1.
 Providing refinancing options for homeowners who are in stable financial situations, 2.
 Monetary support for financially unsound homeowners, and 3.
 Aid for the Federal National Mortgage Association (Fannie Mae) and the Federal Home Loan Mortgage Corporation (Freddie Mac).

-A Little More on What is the Homeowner Affordability and Stability Plan
+How Does the Homeowner Affordability and Stability Plan Work?

 The HASP was introduced as a measure to avert mortgage foreclosures to keep a check on declining property value.
 The objective was to support those homeowners that had mortgages exceeding the values of their respective properties.
 HASP provides relief up to a maximum of $6,000 to affected homeowners.